Why is there a need to map the Philippines?

 For a concerted communication on all mapping advocates of the Philippines, please use the hashtag #mapPHL.

 #mapPHL is a hashtag call to unify mapping advocates of the Philippines not limited to any platform they contribute to.
-We are encouraging mappers of Google Mapmaker, Roaguide Philippines, Wikimapia and Openstreetmap Philippines to use this hashtag in addition to what you are presently using for each of your mapping consortium for collaboration and information purposes among the Filipino Mapping Advocates.
+We are encouraging mappers of Roadguide Philippines, Wikimapia, Waze and Openstreetmap Philippines to use this hashtag in addition to what you are presently using for each of your mapping consortium for collaboration and information purposes among the Filipino Mapping Advocates.
 This is with an objective to ensure that a Filipino must not be a stranger to his own motherland.